openebs-archive/openebs-docs/docs/quickstartguide.md

 ### As Kubernetes operator / admin:

 1. Check if open-iscsi is installed and running on kubelet.
-[Know more](#iSCSIConfig)
+[Learn how](#iSCSIConfig)

-2. Install OpenEBS on the cluster by executing the following single command on the Kubernetes shell
+2. Install OpenEBS on the cluster by executing the following single command on the Kubernetes shell.

    ```
    kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml